 My SSD was from my old computer, so it actually did boot up!
 But, it was a 32-bit version of Windows, and I wanted to upgrade it to 64-bit to match my system, so I ended up purchasing a new copy of Windows 10 64-bit and wiping the drive.

-If you do need to wipe an old drive, remember to not only back it up, but to also back up your settings (i.e., for Windows Mail, File Zilla, or any other software that has a lot of settings).
-You might also want to un-install licensed software (Microsoft Office?) so that you can move it to your new system without licensing hassles.
+If you do need to wipe an old drive, remember to not only back it up, but also to back up your settings (i.e., for Windows Mail, File Zilla, or any other software that has a lot of settings).
+You might also want to uninstall licensed software (Microsoft Office?) so that you can move it to your new system without licensing hassles.

 From there, I proceeded to install Windows 10, which went quite smoothly.
 After that, it was a matter of transferring my old data and installing programs, which took a while but was not difficult.